 1. Making your booking

 The first named person on the booking (“party leader”) must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
 By making a booking, the party leader confirms that he/she is so authorised.
 The party leader is responsible for making all payments due to us.
 The party leader must be at least 18 when the booking is made.

-Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a confirmation invoice.
+Subject to the availability of your chosen arrangements, we will confirm your holiday on behalf of the Principal concerned by issuing a confirmation invoice.
 This invoice will be sent to the party leader.
 Please check this invoice carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
-We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out (five days for tickets).
+We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out.
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.

-The balance of the holiday cost must be received by us not less than 10 weeks prior to departure.
-This date will be shown on the confirmation invoice.
-Reminders are not sent.
-If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
-In this case, we will be entitled to keep all deposits paid or due at that date.
-If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 8 depending on the date we reasonably treat your booking as cancelled.
+The balance of the holiday cost must be received by us by the date stated on your confirmation invoice, this is usually not less than 10 weeks prior to departure.
+Reminders may not be sent.
+If we do not receive all payments due (including any surcharge where applicable) in full and on time, the principal is entitled to assume that you wish to cancel your booking.
+In this case, the principal will be entitled to keep all deposits paid or due at that date.
+If the principal does not cancel straight away because you have promised to make payment, you must pay the cancellation charges as set out by the principal.

 3. Your contract